AlbandeCrevoisier/chez-parallel-map/README.md

 (parallel-map tp factorial '(2 3 4 5 6 7 8 9 10))

-As parallel-map returns, you can use the thred pool again.
+As parallel-map returns, you can use the thread pool again.
 To destroy the thread pool, type:

 (kill-thread-pool tp)